Boeing 737 MAX freeze divides suppliers into haves and have-nots

 Engine-makers have a silver lining, however.

 CFM International, a joint venture between General Electric Co (GE.N) and France’s Safran (SAF.PA), makes engines for Boeing and rival Airbus.
-A slowdown for CFM means extra time to fine-tune new technology.
+A slowdown for CFM means extra time to iron out recent snags in the production of new technology.

 “That’s good news for Airbus,” one of the sources said.